 Again, in the nihilism chapter, we’ll investigate common responses to failures of denial.
 These include defiant rage, intellectualization, and depression.

 Fixation and denial are both rejections of nebulosity; and in a sense they are the same rejection.
 Each fixation is also a denial, and vice versa.
-Each fixation denies the negation of what it fixates.
+Each fixation denies the opposite of what it fixates.

 - 1. I have taken this metaphor from Will Buckingham’s remarkable book Finding Our Sea-Legs: Ethics, Experience and the Ocean of Stories, about the failure of ethical eternalism.